What is a Gladue or Indigenous Peoples Court?

 To qualify for a Legal Aid certificate, you must have a low income and the Crown must be seeking a jail if you're found guilty.

 If you get a certificate, this means that Legal Aid Ontario (LAO) pays a lawyer of your choice to work for you.
 But not all lawyers will accept a Legal Aid certificate as payment.
 You will have to find a lawyer that agrees to work you and accepts Legal Aid certificates.
+You can search a list of lawyers who accept legal aid certificates on the Legal Aid Ontario (LAO) website.

 Indigenous court worker